Treatment for type 1 diabetes includes:

 Nighttime hypoglycemia may cause you to wake with sweat-soaked pajamas or a headache.
 Due to a natural rebound effect, nighttime hypoglycemia sometimes might cause an unusually high blood sugar reading first thing in the morning, also known as Somogyi effect.

 If you have a low blood sugar reading:

 - Have 15 to 20 grams of a fast-acting carbohydrate, such as fruit juice, glucose tablets, hard candy, regular (not diet) soda or another source of sugar.
-Foods with added fat, such as chocolate or ice cream, don't raise blood sugar as quickly because fat slows down the absorption of the sugar.
+Avoid foods with added fat, which don't raise blood sugar as quickly because fat slows sugar absorption.

 - Retest your blood sugar in about 15 minutes to make sure it's normal.

-- If it's still low, have another 15 to 20 grams of carbohydrate from juice, candy, glucose tablets or other source of sugar, and retest in another 15 minutes.
+- If it's still low, have another 15 to 20 grams of carbohydrate and retest in another 15 minutes.

 - Repeat until you get a normal reading.

 - Eat a mixed food source, such as peanut butter and crackers, to help stabilize your blood sugar.

 If a blood glucose meter isn't readily available, treat for low blood sugar anyway if you have symptoms of hypoglycemia, and then test as soon as possible.

 Left untreated, low blood sugar will cause you to lose consciousness.
 If this occurs, you may need an emergency injection of glucagon — a hormone that stimulates the release of sugar into the blood.
 Be sure you always have an unexpired glucagon emergency kit available at home, at work and when you're out.
 Make sure that co-workers, family and friends know how to use the kit in case you are unable to give yourself the injection.